Our photo of the day reveals a butterfly of most beautiful contradictions.

-The pink glasswing butterfly, Cithaerias pireta, affectionately known as the blushing phantom, may be one of the loveliest butterflies around.
-And one of exquisite contradiction: Part disappearing, part "here I am!"
+The pink glasswing butterfly, Cithaerias pireta, affectionately known as the blushing phantom, may be one of the loveliest butterflies around, as you can see in this photo by Andreas Kay taken in Ecuador.
+And it an insect of exquisite contradiction: Part disappearing act, part HERE-I-AM!
 The species was discovered in the Amazon in the late 18th century and owes its magic to the absence of scales on the wings, except for a bold rush of pink on the bottom.
-Thank you to Andreas Kay for photographing this beauty in Ecuador.

 Would you like to see your nature photo featured as the TreeHugger photo of the day?
 Join TreeHugger’s Reader Photo Pool on Flickr and add your pictures to the group.
 Alternatively, send it to firstname.lastname@example.org with "photo of the day" in the subject line.